 The paranasal sinuses

 Paranasal means around or near your nose.
 Sinuses are spaces or small tunnels.
-Paranasal sinuses are small, air filled spaces within the bones of your face, above and behind your nose and behind your cheekbones.
+Paranasal sinuses are small, air filled spaces within the bones of your face.
+They are above and behind your nose and behind your cheekbones.
 They give your voice its clarity and tone and lighten the weight of your skull.
 There are several pairs of sinuses and cancer can develop in any of them.

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose